schmartinn/schmartinn/README.md

 # Hey there 👋

-**I'm Martin – an 18-year-old student from Austria 🇦🇹**
+**I'm Martin – a 19-year-old student from Austria 🇦🇹**
 Currently studying software engineering at a higher technical institute (HTL).

-- 💻 I like building fast and clean web applications
+- 💻 I like building stuff
-- ⚙️ I enjoy working on both the frontend and backend
+- ⚙️ I enjoy working on the frontend although i prefer backend
 - 🔐 Currently very interested in the basics and fundamentals of cyber security
-- 🧠 I like figuring out how things work – and occasionally breaking them
+- 🧠 I like learning new things on my own
 - 🔌 Also interested in basic electronics and embedded systems
-- 🎨 Into 3D design, video editing, and random CLI experiments
+- 🎨 Into 3D design, video editing and other stuff

+Always curious.
+Always learning.

 ---